MelonKony/millmint/site/millmint/essays/ghibli.md

 ---
 title: Ghibli
 fulltitle: A Universal Nostalgia
 icon: 🫧
 emoji: V
 color: blue

-tags:
-  - essay
-categories:
-  - news

 weight: 1

 aliases:
 - /ghibli/

-description: An essay on spatiality in the films of Studio Ghibli by Hobart Phillips, a utopian illustrator and storyteller.
+description: An essay on spatiality in the films of Studio Ghibli.
 ---

 {{<note>}}